NintendoLink07/MythicIOGrabber/RecentChanges.md

 ### Fixed

-- There should now only be one interface option panel instead of a new one getting created after every loading screen.
+- Applicants should no longer duplicate when you get a loading screen of any kind.